Skip to main content

 A protocol consisting solely of Testosterone Cypionate injections represents a classic single-agent therapy.
 When testosterone is administered externally, the body’s sensors in the hypothalamus and pituitary detect that levels are sufficient.
 In response, they cease sending their own signals ∞ Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus, and Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) from the pituitary.

-This is a natural efficiency mechanism.
+This negative feedback loop is a natural efficiency mechanism.
 The downstream effect is a shutdown of endogenous testosterone production in the testes and a reduction in testicular size and function over time.
 Furthermore, higher levels of testosterone can lead to increased conversion into estradiol via the aromatase enzyme, potentially causing unwanted estrogenic side effects if left unmanaged.

 The Dual-Mechanism Protocol Restoring System Fidelity